 The old gentleman was writing a memoir about his life but his grandchildren were not as enthusiastic about history as we were.
 In fact, he described them (with a fond little smile) as rather rude, asking, “so what war are you on now Granddad?”

-I asked him if he had an email and he responded, “I’m afraid I’m still on pigeon…”
+I asked him if he had an email so I could send him the photos and he replied, “I’m afraid I’m still using pigeon messenger.”

 More of the Daily Post’s Weekly Photo Challenge: Nostalgia